Living Here

 Overgrown premises

-Gladstone Regional Council defines “Overgrown” as vegetation (grass) that affects the visual amenity of the allotment (over 0.4 metres in height) and/or is likely to attract reptiles.
-Problems caused by overgrown land may include:
+Gladstone Regional Council defines 'overgrown' as vegetation (grass) that seriously affects the visual amenity of the allotment and/or is likely to attract or harbour reptiles.
+Overgrown land may cause various problems, including:

-- It may impede the public’s access to footpaths and streets
+- Impeding the public access to footpaths and streets

-- It becomes a breeding ground or a resting place for vermin
+- Becoming a breeding ground or a resting place for reptiles

-- May obstruct traffic control devices and pose a safety hazard to pedestrians and drivers
+- Obstructing traffic control devices and posing a safety hazard to pedestrians and drivers.

 Unsightly premises